timovogel/PINN_NACA0012/README.md

 #  Assimilating mean flow data around an airfoil using Physics-informed Neural Networks
 This repository contains the Python scripts used for the master thesis of Timo Vogel of TU Berlin.
-The thesis objective is to assimilate the flow field around a NACA-0012 airfoil from the experimental dataset shown in this [figure](https://github.com/timovogel/PINN_NACA0012/blob/main/EXP.pdf).
+The thesis objective is to assimilate the flow field around a NACA-0012 airfoil from the sparse experimental dataset shown in this [figure](https://github.com/timovogel/PINN_NACA0012/blob/main/EXP.pdf).

 ## Abstract